Embarking on a career as a freelance education writer has become more lucrative than ever.

 Education writing used to be an exclusive territory of professors and others who are in the teaching profession.
 But that is no longer the case.

-The age of information ushers the explosion of new fields of studies, which opens tons of fresh opportunities for freelancers.
+The age of information ushers the explosion of new fields of study, which opens tons of fresh opportunities for freelancers.

 We compiled practical guidelines for you on how to become a freelance education writer this year.